 If you’ve been through a divorce, you’re probably in no hurry to go back to court, and you realize the judge is not terribly anxious to hear from you.
 So, if your ex isn’t completely compliant with your divorce decree, you may be willing to let it go.
 However, if your ex ceases to pay court-ordered support, deliberately interferes with your parenting time, or your circumstances change to the point where your court order no longer makes sense, it’s time to get help.
-At Rafool, LLC, our Miami family law attorneys regularly assist clients with post-divorce motions for enforcement or modification.
+At Rafool, PLLC, our Miami family law attorneys regularly assist clients with post-divorce motions for enforcement or modification.
 There’s no reason to suffer silently while your rights are being eroded.
 We can help you resolve the conflict with your existing court order before you reach the point of frustration, for your good and the good of your children.

 Enforcing and modifying your parenting plan in Miami

 Your court-approved parenting plan lays out your right to spend time with your children, either by having them live in your home or by having frequent, meaningful visits.
 Some parties create a detailed plan accounting for every contingency in their lives.
 Others come up with a plan that is simply an outline, which the court trusts they will honor in good faith.
 But with either type of plan, the parties must pledge to support each other’s access to the children.
 Without that commitment, any plan will break down.
 Fortunately, when there is a pattern of interference or parental alienation following a divorce or breakup, the court can issue orders to enforce the existing plan or modify the plan to ensure an aggrieved parent has proper access to the children.

 Modification is also possible when a parent’s circumstances have changed.
 This includes instances where a parent has:

 - Changed jobs, giving them more time to act as a primary caretaker

 - Completed an anger management course

 - Moved to a location that is appropriate for children